feysy/pymouse_mapper/README.md

 # pymouse-mapper
 A small script for mapping mouse buttons to keystrokes on Wayland.

-It works by reading from `python-libinput` and triggering key events using `evemu` depending on the recognized button from the recognized device.
+Reads events from `python-libinput` and triggers key events using `evemu` depending on the recognized button from the recognized device.

-Got a lot of ideas from here https://github.com/mathportillo/wayland-mouse-mapper
+Got most of the idea from here https://github.com/mathportillo/wayland-mouse-mapper

 ## Buttons
-Currently only configured to work on wheel horizontal axis to change workspaces
+Currently only configured to work on wheel horizontal axis to change workspaces.

 ## Prerequisites
 The script depends on the following executables being available in your PATH: